Speaker:

 510R Rowland Hall

-Let $X$ be a random vector valued in $\mathbb{R}^m$ such that $\|X\|_{2} \leq 1$ almost surely.
-In this talk, I will discuss two proofs -- one based on the pinning lemma from statistical physics and another based on randomized rounding -- showing that for every $k \geq 3$, there exists a sigma algebra $\mathcal{F}$ generated by a partition of $\mathbb{R}^{m}$ into $k$ sets such that
+Let X be a random vector valued in Rm such that almost surely.
+In this talk, I will discuss two proofs -- one based on the pinning lemma from statistical physics and another based on randomized rounding -- showing that for every k \geq 3, there exists a sigma algebra \mathcal{F} generated by a partition of \mathbb{R}^{m} into k sets such that

-This estimate is optimal up to the implicit constant, and improves a previous result of Boedihardjo, Strohmer, and Vershynin, obtained in connection to the design of accurate, privacy-preserving synthetic data, by a factor of $\sqrt{\log\log{k}}$.
+This estimate is optimal up to the implicit constant, and improves a previous result of Boedihardjo, Strohmer, and Vershynin, obtained in connection to the design of accurate, privacy-preserving synthetic data, by a factor of \sqrt{\log\log{k}}.
 Joint work with Ashwin Sah (MIT) and Mehtaab Sawhney (MIT).